estebanz01/ruby-statistics/README.md

 normal = Statistics::Distribution::StandardNormal.new # Using all namespaces.
 ```

+## Documentation
+You can find a bit more detailed documentation of all available distributions, tests and functions in the [Documentation Index](https://github.com/estebanz01/ruby-statistics/wiki/Documentation-Index)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.